 08/22/22: The project schedule has changed.
 Construction is expected to start fall 2023 and conclude by spring 2024.

 10/07/20: The project team has determined a proposed line route after reviewing input from landowners and community members.
-In the coming months, landowners along the line route can expect to hear from a representative of Emerald Energy, the right-of-way contractor representing Appalachian Power.
-To view the proposed line route, click on the "Map" tab below.
+In the coming months, landowners along the line route can expect to hear from the right-of-way contractor representing Appalachian Power.

 04/17/20: Project representatives encourage landowners to submit their feedback about the project by April 24.
-Please submit comments by using the "Contact Us" links on this page and at the virtual open house website linked above.
+Please submit comments by using the contact form below or the virtual open house website linked above.

 03/11/20: Appalachian Power is canceling the open house scheduled for Thursday, March 19 following concerns about the coronavirus.